 And unlike Nicotinamide, NR does not inhibit sirtuin activity and does not decline in effectiveness with age or stress -- if anything, NR becomes more available in times of stress.

-So that's why NR is considered the most efficient and effective of the NR precursors: It works well, it works in every cell, and it keeps working when you get older or are stressed.
+So that's why NR is considered the most efficient and effective of the NAD precursors: It works well, it works in every cell, and it keeps working when you get older or are stressed.

 NR is not as well-studied as Niacin, but 150+ studies are underway, and among those that have been completed are a randomized, double-blind, placebo-controlled cross-over human study showing that NR is both safe to take and effectively increases NAD levels.